Our Verdict

 The Razer DeathAdder V3 doesn't score as well in this metric as other high-end gaming mice, but that's mostly due to its stripped-down, no-excess, race-inspired design approach to achieve low weight and high speed.
 You'll know from the performance metric above that it's highly tunable in the sensor characteristics that matter most for competitive gamers.
 However, when it comes to some of the other nice-to-haves that have become common to modern gaming mice, the DeathAdder V3 is a comparatively low-frills entry.
 It features no RGB lighting, no weight or balance tuning, a non-adjustable scroll wheel, and it's asymmetrically shaped for right hands only — large ones at that.

 The only customization you'll find here is for the mouse's five programmable buttons.
 You can bind those to pretty much anything you want (a letter or number, for example), and there's also a “Hypershift” feature in the Synapse software, which allows you to set a button to act as a modifier, effectively doubling the possible button assignments when held down.
 There's a sixth button on the bottom of the mouse dedicated to toggling user-defined DPI stages.
 Throughout this class of mice, you'll come upon flashier and more feature-dense products, but you'll be hard-pressed to find something as austere and minimal as the Razer DeathAdder V3 that can match its exceptional feel and accuracy.
-It's because of those attributes that we can forgive the lackluster customizability.
+It's because of those attributes that I can forgive the lackluster customizability.

 Ease of Use